 Philadelphia International Airport (PHL)

-Take your future pilot to play at Ready for Takeoff, the educational playscape at Philly’s international airport.
-It’s got everything your sidekick needs to play at aviation, including working radios that allow the tower and play plane to communicate with each other.
-It’s just one of the Kid’s Corner perks that put PHL on our list.
-The other is the various art exhibits that can be found throughout the airport.
-Go on a hunt to find your favorite pieces!
+Take your future pilot to play at Ready for Takeoff, the educational playscape at Philly’s international airport in the Terminals A-B connector.
+It’s got everything your kids needs to play at aviation, including radios that allow the pretend tower and play plane to communicate with each other.